 Want to help improve your surgery?
 Want to voice your opinions?

-Then join Westside Patient Group!
+Then join Westside Patient Participation Group (PPG)!

 Our Patient Participation Group is made up of patients and practice staff who meet bi-monthly.
 The group is designed so that patients can voice their opinions, both positive and negative, communicating with staff so that we can improve our services to suit patient needs.

 The group is open for anyone to attend, even carers of patients who may not be patients of Westside thesmselves!